-At the beginning of the Gospel, we’re told that Jesus is “Emmanuel” the God-Who-is-with-us.
+At the beginning of the Gospel, we’re told that Jesus is “Emmanuel,” the God-Who-is-with-us.
 At the end of the Gospel, Jesus promises us that He will be with us always until the end of the age.
 It’s like bookends at the start and end of the Gospel, in both places Jesus promising us He will be with us.
-And the same is true of our life.
-At the beginning, and all throughout our life, and at the end, Jesus is there.
+The same is true of our lives—at the beginning and all throughout our lives and at the end, Jesus is there.
 He is with us.

 The Prophet Zechariah often speaks of a “faithful remnant.”
 He says it won’t be the majority, but there will be a remnant of people who remain faithful to God.
 That kind of describes our situation today, doesn’t it?
 What’s important for us is that we remain faithful.

 A priest friend told me, “Aging is the greatest gift God could have given me.
 It gives me an opportunity to continue to do God’s work and to grow in holiness.”
 Actually, all of us could say that.
 Amen.

 Aging shows us every day that we are passing, that our destiny is Heaven.
 That message is built right into our daily life.

 One reward of frequent reception of the Eucharist is that we are literally becoming more and more part of Christ’s Mystical Body.
 We become more and more truly the Holy Food we are consuming.